 “Let food be thy medicine, and let medicine be thy food.”
 Hippocrates

 Culinary Uses are Medicinal Too

-Saffron can be used as a culinary spice, as it has been used for millennium.
-Recipes such as Seafood Paella just wouldn’t be as regal without the highly covered saffron spice.
+Saffron can be used as a culinary spice, as it has been used for millenniums.
+Recipes such as Seafood Paella just wouldn’t be as regal without the highly coveted saffron spice.
 Also, try letting a few threads marry into some ice cream or half and half.

 Saffron’s aromatic threads have been used as an aphrodisiac in traditional medicine.
-Some Western medical researchers concur, and so why not spice up your love life along with your food.
+Some Western medical researchers concur, so why not spice up your love life along with your food?
 Add a small pinch to a cup of tea, water, or your saucy rice recipe.

 Saffron has been show to be an effective anti-oxidant and inflammation tamer.
 Saffron contains natural carotenoid compounds, which contributes to its health benefits.

-Disclaimer: mentioning studies pertaining to saffron does not intend to give medical device.
-You should always check with your health care provider before pursuing new health regimes.
-High does of saffron can be toxic, and medicinal doses have not been fully established.
+Disclaimer: mentioning studies pertaining to saffron does not intend to give medical devices.
+You should always check with your healthcare provider before pursuing new health regimes.
+High doses of saffron can be toxic, and medicinal doses have not been fully established.
 Studies have shown that toxicity occurs when the dosage enters into grams instead of milligrams.
 Special caution should be used for people on blood thinners and pregnant women.
 Always use common sense and watch for any reactions you may have.

 Some of the links on this review page are affiliate links, meaning that I earn a small commission if you purchase the product through my link portal.
 There is no cost to you.
 This helps support the research that I continue to do in order to find the best products and services to help you Relieve Stress Naturally.